Rohan-Beta/AmazonClone/README.md

 ## Getting Started

-Create an AmazonClone app that allows user by using phone authentication and firebase for data management
+Create an Amazon Clone app using firebase with admin panel.

-## Data Store

-Store realtime data in firebase
+Users can SignIn using phone number

 ## provider

 create two types of provider (sign_in_provider.dart and internet_provider.dart to check connection and to store and retrive data from firebase)

+## storage

+store real time user data using firebase.